vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 ```

-Variable 'smiles' is a primitive value, in this example a String, which means variable 'animals' in the line `var animals = smiles;` becomes a copy of the variable 'smiles'.
+Variable 'smiles' is a primitive value which means that the variable 'animals' in the line `var animals = smiles;` becomes a copy of the variable 'smiles'.

 When you change the value of the variable 'animals' in the line `animals = '🐺🦊🐻';`, it doesn't change the value of the variable 'smiles'.